 Of all the wreaths I have made over the years, my favorite ones tend to be those that use a nontraditional supply – from cupcake wrappers, to wine corks, to corn husks – I’ve tried them all!
 However this faux apple wreath I made for Oriental Trading may just top the list of the most random material I’ve used yet.
 These apples could totally pass as the real deal from afar, but a closer inspection will reveal that they are actually foam stress balls.
 Yep, stress balls!
 You can craft while relieving stress. 😉

 My latest video shows just how easy this apple wreath is to make.
-Stick a toothpick into the bottom of the apple and then poke it into a foam wreath with a little hot glue – easy peasy!
+Stick a toothpick into the bottom of the apple.
+Then poke it into a foam wreath with a little hot glue – easy peasy!
 I have been making several craft videos with my friend Heather this year.
 We’ve been having a lot of fun learning the ropes, and are getting a little better with each one.
 It takes us about an hour to shoot what ends up being a 40 second video.
 We’ve also been experimenting with new transitions and techniques like the bouncing apples in the middle of this video.
-I hope you’ve been enjoying them!